MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/create-an-ad-campaign-for-your-app.md

 You can create ad campaigns only for apps that have passed the final publishing phase of the [app certification process](the-app-certification-process.md).

 > [!NOTE]
 > This section of the documentation describes how to create an ad campaign on the Dev Center dashboard.
-Alternatively, you can use the [Windows Store promotions API](../monetize/run-ad-campaigns-using-windows-store-services.md) to create and manage ad campaigns programmatically.
+Alternatively, you can use the [Microsoft Store promotions API](../monetize/run-ad-campaigns-using-windows-store-services.md) to create and manage ad campaigns programmatically.

 ## Instructions